Umaru Bangura

-Umaru Bangura (born 7 October 1987) is a Sierra Leonean professional footballer plays for the Sierra Leone national team.
-He is a central defender who can also operate in midfield.
+Umaru Bangura (born 7 October 1987) is a Sierra Leonean former professional footballer who played for the Sierra Leone national team.
+He played as a central defender or in midfield.

 Career

+Hønefoss

 Bangura started his senior career with Hønefoss BK in Norway.

+Haugesund

 In January 2011, Bangura moved to Eliteserien club FK Haugesund.
 He made his league debut for the club on 20 March 2011 in a 2–0 away loss to Tromsø IL.
 He was subbed on in the 71st minute for Ugonna Anyora.
 He scored his first league goal for the club on 25 September 2011 in a 1–0 home victory over Aalesunds FK.
 His goal came in the 54th minute.

 During the English 2013 summer transfer window, Bangura attracted interest from Premier League side Crystal Palace, but the move failed to materialise.

+Dinamo Minsk

-In December 2013 Bangura agreed to move to FC Dinamo Minsk in the Vysheyshaya Liga.
+In December 2013, Bangura agreed to move to FC Dinamo Minsk in the Vysheyshaya Liga.
 He made his league debut for the club on 30 March 2014 in a 1–0 away victory over FC Dnepr Mogilev.
 He played all ninety minutes of the match.

+Zürich

-In August 2016 he signed a three years contract with Swiss club FC Zürich.
+In August 2016, he signed a three years contract with Swiss club FC Zürich.
 He made his league debut for the club on 22 August 2016 in a 1–0 home victory over Neuchâtel Xamax.
 He was subbed on for Armando Sadiku in the 84th minute.
 He scored his first league goal for the club on 2 October 2016 in a 5–0 away victory over FC Wohlen.
 His goal, scored in the 61st minute, made the score 4–0 to Zürich.

+Neuchâtel Xamax

 On 8 January 2021, it was announced that Bangura had joined Swiss Challenge League club Neuchâtel Xamax on a contract until the end of the season, after being released by Zürich.